Vonage/vivid-3/libs/icons-builder/README.md

 1. export BUCKET_ACCESS_KEY_ID and BUCKET_SECRET_ACCESS_KEY environment variables with the AWS credentials.
    You can find the credentials here: https://us-east-1.console.aws.amazon.com/secretsmanager/secret?name=VividGHAUAccessKey&region=us-east-1
-2. Run the following command to generate the icons `npm run build`
+2. Run the following command to generate the icons `npx nx run icons-builder:build`

 ### Uploading the icons to Figma: